codeforcroatia/brigade_tools/README.md

 [Heroku](https://www.heroku.com/) - Multi-language cloud platform and hosting environment.
 Everything you need to deploy web apps.

 [OpenShift](https://www.openshift.com/) - Host your applications in the public cloud.
 OpenShift Online automates the provisioning, management and scaling of applications so that you can focus on development and creativity.

-OpenShift is Red Hat's Platform-as-a-Service (PaaS) that allows developers to quickly develop, host, and scale applications in a cloud environment.
-With OpenShift you have choice of offerings, including online, on premise, and open source project options.